 Windows 11 Hosted File Sharing In The Android Subsystem

-Microsoft Has Made It Possible To Share Files In Windows Subsystem For Android.
+File Sharing: Microsoft has enabled Android users to share files in the Windows subsystem.
 This New Feature Is Available To Insider Users And Will Be Available Publicly Shortly.

 According to The Verge, the latest update of Windows Subsystem for Android, in addition to sharing, includes drag-and-drop functionality and improves camera performance while fixing some bugs.